-What is the purpose of Standup Meetings?
+What is the purpose of standup meetings?

 Software development teams use the stand up meeting to drive focus on blockers, if any, that are hindering progress so that the team can plan strategies to overcome them.
 The team collaborates and calibrates by discussing progress, game-plan, and bottlenecks to ensure successful delivery.
 Essentially, the standup meetings aids in team cooperation and communication, keeps the team in the loop of progress made, and provides guidance and solutions when needed.